Gourav9165/My_Portfolio/README.md

 **Home:** Introduction and social media links.

-**About:** Details about Gourav Sen and his educational background.
+**About:** Details about me and my educational background.

 **Skills**: Displays technical skills categorized into frontend development, backend development, and database management.

-**Qualification:** Provides information about Gourav Sen's education and work experience.
+**Qualification:** Provides information about my education and work experience.

 **Contact Me:** Allows visitors to get in touch via email, phone, or by filling out a contact form.